Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Machhermo

-With an exciting day ahead of us, we will leave Machhermo after breakfast.
+With an exciting day ahead of us, we will leave Machhermo and continue our journey to Gokyo after breakfast.
 The trail will first take us to Phanga village, where we can see an area dedicated to those who lost their lives in landslides.
 After passing Phanga, we will cross an iron bridge and reach one of the first lakes of the Gokyo Lake system, Longpongo (4690 m).
 The beautiful lake is a small glimpse of what is to come.
 We will continue moving forward and trek through the Ngozumpa Glacier moraine.
 A little further, we will get a stunning view of Gokyo Lakes in a sequence that will leave us in awe of their beautiful waters and surrounding beauty.
 We will continue trekking while marveling at the view until we reach the Gokyo village.

-4 hours
+4 hrs/day

 Distance: